-Famed tableware brand David Mellor celebrates its 50th anniversary this autumn.
-Charlotte Pasha talks to creative director Corin Mellor, who is David’s son.
+Charlotte Pasha talks to famed tableware brand David Mellor's creative director Corin Mellor, who is David's son.

 You may not realise it, but we all come into contact with a David Mellor-designed item almost every day.